Building Your Information Architecture

 • Select List: For Select and Multiselect properties, you must choose which Thesaurus will be used for this property.

-• Note: The cards in the Library will also show a person’s current sorting criterion even if that property is not configured to Show in Cards.
-For example, this happens frequently with the Date Added property, which is the default sorting criterion in the Library.
-When the cards are sorted by “date added”, the Date Added property is visible in the cards to demonstrate why the cards are in their current order.
+The cards in the Library will also show a person’s current sorting criterion even if that property is not configured to Show in cards.
+For example, this happens frequently with the Date added property, which is the default sorting criterion in the Library.
+When the cards are sorted by the date they were added, the Date added property is visible in the cards to demonstrate why the cards are in their current order.

 Step 6: Remember to click on Save after creating or making changes to each template.